Skip to content

 Kristine E. Vernon

-Kristine received a B.A. in Psychology and Biology from University of Massachusetts, Amherst in 1993.
+Kristine received a BA in Psychology and Biology from University of Massachusetts, Amherst in 1993.
 She worked for the ARCND for 10 years.
 Kristine has been working as administrative assistant for Dr. Weiner for the last 2 years.

 Assistant Professor